flagpolejs/flagpole/docs/assertion-context.md

 ### waitForXpath(xPath: string, timeout?: number): Promise\<DOMElement\>

 Checks for an element to exist with XPath of `path`.
 Usually a CSS selector is preferable, but sometimes XPath is more powerful.
-By default it will wait for 100ms for the element, you can change the timeout with the second argument.
+By default it will wait for 30000ms for the element, you can change the timeout with the second argument.

+Also works with Appium scenarios.

 ```javascript
 await context.waitForXpath("/main/h1[1]/span", 2000);